 Clips for Light to Medium Work

-If your horse is in more regular work, the following clips and close variations are ideal for horses that sweat more. whilst retaining a good coverage over the back and quarters.
+If your horse is in more regular work, the following clips and close variations are ideal for horses that sweat more, whilst retaining a good coverage over the large muscles of the back and quarters.
 Rugging will usually be necessary to replace the extra coat that’s been removed, especially in colder weather.

 The Irish Clip and Low Trace Clip